- Documentation

 - • Mixing incompatible reference types for the selected version

-Two Ways to Add References
+Three Ways to Add References

-Image Library (Prompt Pages)
+Image Library Checkboxes

 Quick selection from your uploaded images.